 Agentic checkout has moved beyond early experiments into live implementations across major AI platforms.
 OpenAI, Google, Microsoft, Perplexity, and Amazon each offer tools that manage part of the shopping journey within AI chats.

-Agentic checkout remains in an early stage.
-It builds on prior digital commerce trends, like one-click checkout, marketplace centralization, and social commerce, while introducing new layers of AI orchestration.
-However, platforms are testing features and gradually expanding availability to continue competing for a place in the growing e-commerce market.
+Agentic checkout remains in an early stage, building on earlier digital commerce developments.
+Platforms are currently testing these features and gradually expanding availability as they compete for a position in the growing e-commerce market.

 HOME PAGE